Skip to content

 Terminal window

-s4n workflow visualize -r dot workflows/echo-cat/echo-cat.cwl | dot -Tsvg > workflow.svg
+s4n visualize -r dot workflows/echo-cat/echo-cat.cwl | dot -Tsvg > workflow.svg

 created workflow